 These days, many patients are discharged prematurely from the hospital.
-Home care nurses and community health workers may be overwhelmed caring for patients with complicated wounds.
+Home care nurses and community health workers may be overwhelmed caring for patients with complicated wounds for home wound care.
 Patients who have less complicated wounds are often discharged home to care for their own wounds with little instruction as to how they can facilitate wound healing.
 As a health care professional, you may be called upon to provide home wound care teaching to patients being readied for discharge.

 - Keep the wound covered until it is no longer draining- keeping the wound covered will help to prevent infection.
 You may need to instruct the patient on how to change their dressing, how often to change it and signs and symptoms of infection to watch for.

 - Follow instructions regarding showering- while it may be safe to shower with some wounds almost immediately, it may not be advisable to shower with other types of wounds; always follow physician’s orders.